-The chart below tracks device penetration over the last 6 years and provides an age skew dimension with the addition of French adults 18-34 data, far right of the chart below.
-Penetration numbers in black, designate Total Canada penetration levels.
-Device technology adoption rates are lower in French Canada than in Total Canada.
+The chart below tracks device penetration over the last 6 years and provides an age skew dimension with the addition of adults 18-34 data, far right of the chart below.
 The devices that have the greatest growth trajectory are Smart TVs and Smart Speakers.

-Internet Accessing Device Usage, amongst French Adults
+Internet Accessing Device Usage, amongst Adults

-Four age breaks are plotted on the chart below relative to the medium's French adult 18+ reach/time position.
+Four age breaks are plotted on the chart below relative to the medium's adult 18+ reach/time position.
 Legacy media reach and time spent levels decline as the age breaks get younger; an age profile that has existed for at least two decades now.
-The Internet has a youth skew; younger age groups in French Canada, are heavy users of Internet content.
+The Internet has a youth skew; younger age groups are heavy users of Internet content.